Moiup/VECMAT/Doc/VECMATMatrix/functions/VECMATMatrix4/VECMATMatrix4ScalarSub.md

 ## **Parameters**
 **m**
-The matrix to work with.
+A 4x4 matrix.

 **r**
 The real value that will be substracted to the matrix `m`

 **res**
-The resulting matrix.
+The resulting 4x4 matrix.

 ## **Result**